KOSASIH/neurochain-harmony/README.md

 2. Create a new branch: Create a new branch for your feature or fix using git checkout -b my-feature.
 3. Make changes: Make your changes to the code and commit them using git commit -m "My feature".
 4. Create a pull request: Create a pull request to merge your branch into the main repository.

+## License
+NeuroChain Harmony is licensed under the Apache License 2.0.
+See the LICENSE file for more information.

+## Contact
+If you have any questions or need help with NeuroChain Harmony, please don't hesitate to contact us:

+- Email: info@neurochain.io
+- Forum: NeuroChain Harmony Forum
+- Discord: NeuroChain Harmony Discord

+## Acknowledgments
+We would like to acknowledge the following contributors to NeuroChain Harmony:

+- All of contributors

+## Changelog
+See the CHANGELOG file for a list of changes to NeuroChain Harmony.

+## Roadmap
+See the ROADMAP file for a list of upcoming features and milestones for NeuroChain Harmony.